wheelercj/chriswheeler.dev/content/posts/pdf-tools.md

 | extract images | ? | ? | ? | ✅ | ? | ? |
 | automation | ? | ? | ? | ✅ | ? | ✅ |

-[ImageMagick](https://imagemagick.org/script/formats.php) might also be able to do many of these, but requires more technical skill as it is a suite of command line tools.
+[ImageMagick](https://imagemagick.org/script/formats.php) might also be able to do many/all of these, but requires more technical skill as it is a suite of command line tools.